 Before you read the whole article, let’s remind you that there is no direct definition of whether you can wash and reuse a HEPA filter.
 Most brands have come up with washable HEPA filters, but they never revealed how to clean a HEPA filter.

-Can HEPA Filters Be Washed and Reused?
+Can I HEPA Filters Wash and Reuse?

 We all know HEPA is the best filter when it comes to air purifiers.
 But when it comes to replacing the filter, most people want to wash and reuse the filter.
 Two types of HEPA filters, washable and non-washable available on the market.